openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

   with the MAO.
 - Add a new `baremetal` `ClusterOperator` with an additional `Disabled` status for non-baremetal platforms.
-- Use a new namespace called `openshift-baremetal`.
+- Use the existing `openshift-machine-api` namespace where the BareMetalHost resources are also located.
 - Install the `metal3.io` `Provisioning` (cluster-scoped) and `BareMetalHost` (namespaced) CRDs.
-- Run under a new `openshift-baremetal/cluster-baremetal-operator`
+- Run under a new `openshift-machine-api/cluster-baremetal-operator`
   `ServiceAccount`.
-- Be launched by a `openshift-baremetal/cluster-baremetal-operator`
+- Be launched by a `openshift-machine-api/cluster-baremetal-operator`
   `Deployment`, copying much of the MAO pod spec in terms of `system-node-critical` priority class, running on masters, security context, resource requests, etc.